kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 always compute the right result?
 Where is the bug?
 What is wrong?
 And how could this logical error have been detected automatically?

-The problem is that the program lacks a complete specification.
-The program does *something*, taking a nat and possibly returning a nat (unless it goes into an infinite loop) but there's no way to analyze its correctness in the absence of a specification that defines what *right* even means.
+A key problem is that the program lacks a precise specification.
+The program does *something*, taking a nat and possibly returning a *nat* (unless it goes into an infinite loop) but there's no way to analyze its correctness in the absence of a specification that defines what it even means to be correct.

-Now let's see what happens when we make the specification complete.
-The precondition will continue to be expressed by the type of the argument, *n*, being *nat*.
-However, we have added a postcondition that requires the return result to be the factorial of *n*.
-Note that we used our functional definition of the *factorial* function in the *specification* of our imperative code.
-The pure functional program is really just a mathematical definition of factorial.
-What we assert with the postcondition is thus that the imperative program computes the factorial function as it is defined in pure mathematics.
+Now let's see what happens when we add a formal specification.
+The only precondition here, that *n >= 0*, will continue to be expressed by the *type* of the argument, *n*, being *nat*.
+However, we have now added a postcondition that requires the return result be the factorial of *n*, as defined by our functional program!
+What we assert with the postcondition is that the imperative program computes the factorial function as it is defined in pure (albeit runnable) mathematics.

 .. code-block:: dafny